Interpreter—a person trained to convey spoken or signed communications from one language to another. Interpretation services may be provided

-Principle of Ethics II indicates that Individuals shall honor their responsibility to achieve and maintain the highest level of professional competence and performance.
-It would not be honoring this responsibility to knowingly use standard scores from a translated version of an assessment that has not been validated on a population representative of the individual tested (as adapted from Crowley, 2004).
+Principle of Ethics II indicates that “Individuals shall honor their responsibility to achieve and maintain the highest level of professional competence and performance” (ASHA, 2016).
+The clinician would not be honoring this responsibility if they knowingly uses standard scores from a translated version of an assessment that has not been validated on a population representative of the individual tested

 Case Study 3

 An audiologist who is employed at a hospital is working with an individual who uses cued speech to communicate.
 The audiologist knows that cued speech is the preferred communication system used by the client but does not have any information about how the individual best understands or uses written language.
 The audiologist has prepared some written reports to provide to the patient about the assessment results.
 The audiologist provides the patient with a written copy of the report without any additional support because cued speech is not a language in and of itself and is based on spoken English.